ObenaufLab/CaTCH/README.md

 # CaTCH 0.8.0

-CaTCH is a wetlab method for identifying cell clones from barcoded populations using CRISPRa-inducible reporters, developed in the Obenauf lab at the Intstitute for Molecular Pathology in Vienna.
+CaTCH is a wetlab method for identifying cell clones from barcoded populations using CRISPRa-inducible reporters, developed in the Obenauf lab at the Institute for Molecular Pathology in Vienna.

 *Isolating live cell clones from barcoded populations using CRISPRa-inducible reporters.*
 **Nat Biotechnol.
 2021 Feb;39(2):174-178.**